SQL > Advanced SQL >

 [SQL Statement 2];

-and we want to find out all the dates where there are store sales, but no internet sales.
-To do so, we use the following SQL statement:
+To find all the dates where there are store sales but no internet sales, we use the following SQL statement:

 SELECT Txn_Date FROM Store_Information